Bendigo Cup Tips, Betting, Odds, Horses & More 2025

 Want to know who won the Bendigo Cup?
 Well, you’ve certainly come to the right place!
 We’ve got all the details you’ve been searching for including the finishing order of every runner and a video replay, so you can easily relive all the action.
 As soon as the upcoming race has been run and won, we will update this section for your viewing pleasure.

-Taramansour, who jumped from the inside barrier, finished in third place, 0.6L off the leader.
-Taramansour presented reasonable value, with odds of $3.50 to place.
-The Bendigo Cup was run in a time of 2:28.52 and there was a total of 11.15L that split the first and runners across the finishing post.
+Star Vega, who jumped from a wide barrier, finished in third place, a total of 4L off the leader.
+In the end, the 2024 Bendigo Cup was run in a time of 2:27.82 and there were 40.7L between the first and last runners across the finishing post.

 See where each runner finished in the Bendigo Cup below: